UbiquityDotNET/Ubiquity.NET.Versioning/docfx/build-tasks/index.md

 > A file version quad representation of a CSemVer does NOT carry with it the CI information nor
 > the build metadata.
 It only contains a single bit to indicate a Release vs. a CI build.
 In
 > fact, the official CSemVer specs are silent on the use of this bit though the "playground"
 > does indicate an ODD numbered revision is a CI build.
-However, that leads to problems (see
-> this: [Spec issue](https://github.com/CK-Build/csemver.org/issues/2) for more details).
-> Thus, the `Ubiquity.NET.Versioning.*` libraries do NOT work that way.
-In these libraries,
-> an odd numbered revision indicates a RELEASE build whereas an EVEN numbered form represents
-> a CI build.
-This results in the correct behavior for comparisons of the File version.
-The
-> file version comparisons MUST result in correct ordering or an underlying Windows OS and
-> related APIs will NOT behave as expected.
-(A CI build is ALWAYS ordered less then a release
-> build)

 The Major, Minor and Patch versions are only updated in the primary branch at the time of a release.
 This ensures the concept that SemVer versions define released products.
 The